 In Denmark, they use the standard plug types C and F. However, there is also type K which is used exclusively in Denmark, the Faeroe Islands, and Greenland.

-The standard voltage is 230 V and the frequency 50 Hz.
+The standard voltage is 230 V and the frequency is 50 Hz.
 Whereby, since nowadays all these chargers have integrated adapters, in general, the voltage and frequency don’t really matter.

 By the way, you’ll find this information and many more comprehensive travel tips in my post World’s Most Complete Travel Information – an indispensable globetrotter-classic.